Results benchmarking study digitization of operations of Italian companies

 • sustainability (environment and people).

-• Companies in the sample have a perceived low level of digitization in the 36%, good in the 51% and only the 9% high and 4% very high.
-This trend does not vary significantly by company size in terms of numbers of employees
+• Companies in the sample have a perceived level of digitization as low in 36%,good in 51% and only 9% high and 4% very high.
+This trend does not vary significantly by firm size in terms of employee numbers

-• Processes are digitized for more than the 40% of the sample analyzed and digitization was planned for more than 60%, In parallel, dashboards to detect KPIs were implemented and planned.
-Digital Transformation, therefore mainly concerns the adoption of basically "non-innovative" management systems such as ERP and MES.
+• Processes are digitized for more than 40% of the analyzed sample and digitization has been planned for more than 60%, In parallel, dashboards have been implemented and are planned to detect KPIs.
+Digital Transformation, therefore mainly concerns the adoption of essentially "non-innovative" management systems such as ERP and MES.

-Big data is only implemented for 12% of the analyzed sample, but almost the 28% Of the sample analyzed planned implementation.
+Big Data are implemented for only 12% of the sample analyzed, but almost 28% of the sample analyzed have planned implementation.

 • The percentage of turnover in investment in process digitization appears limited.
-In fact, more than the 69% of the sample companies invest less than 5% of sales in these strategic projects, and in the future investment will be with an unchanged or slightly increasing budget for the86% Of the companies surveyed.
+In fact, more than 69% of the sampled companies invest less than 5% of turnover in these strategic projects, and in the future investments will be with an unchanged or slightly increasing budget for 86% of the surveyed companies.

 Register to download the full article